 To support the Company's RCH-01 and RCS-01 products, the Company is developing a second generation dermal injector device.
-The RCI-02 Injector, now in production design, will be able to deliver programmable volumes of substances into programed depths to specific layers of the skin in a constant form with minimal pressure or shear stress, ensuring the injected substance is viable and healthy after application.
+The RCI-02 Injector, the production design of which is now complete, will be able to deliver programmable volumes of substances into programed depths to specific layers of the skin in a constant form with minimal pressure or shear stress, ensuring the injected substance is viable and healthy after app lication.
 By improving the conditions of substance delivery, the Company improves the chances of success in the treatment of the patient.
 A significant feature of the new device is the incorporation of a cooling element at the injection site, thus removing the need for an anesthetic.
 This is a significant improvement over current syringe-type devices where an anesthetic is required prior to injection.

-The Company believes that this device will have applications in certain other dermatological procedures requiring injections of specific volumes of material at specific depths and as such, will look at licensing opportunities in these areas.
+The Company believes that this device will have applications in certain other dermatological procedures requiring injections of specific volumes of material at specific depths and as such, is actively exploring licensing opportunities in these a reas.
 In addition to the programmable variables of volume and depth, the device will also have interchangeable heads for different injection procedures (single and multi-needle).
-The Company expects development to be completed in 2015.
+The Company expects commercial-ready prototypes to be built and tested in 2016.